gil2rok/unsupervised-meta-learning/README.md

+# My Contribution
+Most of this repo was forked.
+I used its implementation of [UMTRA](https://arxiv.org/abs/1811.11819) to conduct unsupervised meta-learning experiments, investigating model performance when number of dataset classes is reduced.

+A draft of my analysis is written up [here](https://drive.google.com/file/d/1at99PED5JuHT0JexlRoSx-0d3NX4MiwP/view?usp=sharing) in a NeurIPS style paper.
+Both the code and paper are presented 'as is'.

 # Meta Learning Framework TF 2.0

 This is a framework which makes it easy to apply meta-learning techniques on different datasets.